Pump Stations

 Larchwood Pump Station:

 The $5M contract was awarded in May 2023 to Rice Lake Construction of Deerwood, MN.
-Substantial completion deadline is April 2025.
+Substantial completion was reached in May 2025.
 This project is part of expanding the System to 60 MGD.